 Hydrotherapy Pool Building

-Palliative Care Outpatient Unit
+Palliative Care Outpatient Unit Expansion

-The recent expansion of this building has provided additional consultation and therapy rooms.
+The expansion of this building has provided additional consultation and therapy rooms.
 The building enjoys ocean views and will soon be joined by the introduction of a dedicated inpatient palliative care unit – the first of its type on the northern beaches.